Yuchan48/react-weather-app/README.md

 - You can check the current weather and hourly/7days forecast at the current location,

-- It fetches the data from the openweathermap and ipapi API.
+- It fetches the data from the OpenWeatherMap and ipapi API.

 - The background is corresponding to the weather data and current time.

-- If your device's location setting and IP Address infomation are unavailable, the default location is in berlin.
+- If your device's location setting and IP Address information are unavailable, the default location is in berlin.

 #### desktop